One of my favorite Thanksgiving week traditions is watching “Scent of a Woman.”

 If things aren’t working out for you, try something different.
 Exercise.
 Listen to motivational podcasts.
 Volunteer.
 Do things that make you happy.

 Your mind is a powerful thing.
 Do things that remind yourself why you do what you do.
 Attitude is everything.

 3) Surround yourself with the right people.

 Charlie and Col. Slade needed each other.
 Charlie’s integrity gave Col. Slade the courage he needed to go forward.
 Charlie needed Col. Slade to come to his defense and protect his future.

 If you need help with your marketing, be sure you have the right people in your corner.
-Our targeted digital advertising — forged by years of experience in the area — is second to none.
+Our targeted digital advertising — forged by years of experience in southwest Missouri and surrounding areas — is second to none.

-If you’re ready to grow your business, let’s talk.
+If you’re ready to grow your business, request a free consultation.

 Happy Thanksgiving to you and yours!

 Jacob Brower is the president of Archer’s Bow Media.
 He has 20 years of experience in mass media, many of which he spent as the chief executive of a state and national award-winning media group in southwest Missouri.
 He was named among the nation’s top 25 media professionals under age 35 by Editor & Publisher magazine in 2016.
 Call or text him at 417-592-3505, or email him at email@example.com.